skUnity/skUnity-Plugin/README.md

 # skUnity-Plugin
-The official home of the skUnity Plugin
+The official repo for the skUnity Plugin